Putting the tech in fintech: RPA

 Claim processing

 Claims against banks and fintechs can arise from interruption of services that resulted in financial losses, human error, or any number of points of failure in complex systems designed to deal with a lot of money moving around rapidly.
 Insurtech has been busy in the field of automating and streamlining insurance claims for a number of years, but any company can benefit from shifting some of the work to RPA.
+With artificial intelligence in insurance claims, companies are now able to predict claim outcomes and optimize payouts in ways that weren't possible before.
 Easy wins from automating filing and reporting can pay dividends over the years.

 Invoicing